$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Experiments

+On the IVT-M, which involves longer and more complex messages, our $\mathrm{S^2LM}$ variants significantly outperform prior methods. $\mathrm{S^2LM}$-Qwen2.5-0.5B achieves the best recovery performance among all variants while maintaining high visual quality. $\mathrm{S^2LM}$-MiniCPM-1B and $\mathrm{S^2LM}$-Gemma3-1B exhibit comparable performance.

-On the IVT-L, all models exhibit performance degradation compared to their results on IVT-M. $\mathrm{S^2LM}$-Qwen2.5-0.5B get the top performance, $\mathrm{S^2LM}$-MiniCPM-1B and $\mathrm{S^2LM}$-Llama3.2-1B demonstrate moderate performance declines, and $\mathrm{S^2LM}$-Gemma3-1B exhibits the lowest semantic accuracy.
+On the IVT-L, all models exhibit performance degradation compared to their results on IVT-M. $\mathrm{S^2LM}$-Qwen2.5-0.5B get the top recovery performance, $\mathrm{S^2LM}$-MiniCPM-1B and $\mathrm{S^2LM}$-Llama3.2-1B demonstrate moderate performance declines, and $\mathrm{S^2LM}$-Gemma3-1B exhibits the lowest semantic accuracy.

 Experimental results demonstrate that all $\mathrm{S^2LM}$ variants achieve strong performance on both IVT-S and IVT-M. However, for these models, IVT-L remains challenging, which comprises multi-sentence structures characterized by complex syntactic patterns and diverse lexical content.
-More details can be found in Appendix \ref{apx:IVT_G}.
+Additional robustness experiments demonstrate that $\mathrm{S^2LM}$ exhibits strong resistance to various attacks while maintaining a remarkably high capacity.
+More details can be found in \cref{sup_experiments} of the supplementary material.

-\textbf{Qualitative results.} As depicted in Figure \ref{fig:quantitative_result}, we provide a visualization of stego images and recovery results of $\mathrm{S^2LM}$-Qwen2.5-0.5B in different length of information.
+\textbf{Qualitative Results.} As depicted in \cref{fig:quantitative_result}, we provide a visualization of stego images and recovery results of $\mathrm{S^2LM}$-Qwen2.5-0.5B in different lengths of information.
 We mark the difference in red.
-As we can see, the recovery message and the ground truth keep high semantic similarity, while the stego image still has a good visual quality.
-More samples can be found in Appendix \ref{apd:additional_results}.
+As we can see, the recovery message and the ground truth keep a high semantic similarity, while the stego image still has a good visual quality.
+More samples can be found in \cref{apd:additional_results} of the supplementary material.